Deployment

 Remove the extension assignment

-Remove or unassign the InputGuard extension from Chrome, your MDM, or Google Admin so a force-installed extension does not return.
+For a full uninstall, remove or unassign the InputGuard extension from Chrome, your MDM, Google Admin, or browser-management policy.

 3. 3